 So, I have tried to tell this to some special students teachers.
 And WOW do they not want to hear that...!!!

-My merely bringing this up has generated anger from the special student teachers.
+My merely bringing this up has generated anger from the special students teachers.
 That amazes me.
-I have learned to just not bring it up as it has no audience amongst special student teachers at all.
-It has shown me how I realize how difficult it can be for dyslectics because only someone with dyslexia knows this and that is IF they have chosen to observer it themselves and to watch how it works.
+I have learned to just not bring it up as it has no audience amongst special students teachers at all.
+It has shown me how difficult it can be for dyslectics because only someone with dyslexia knows this and that is IF they have chosen to observe it themselves and to watch how it works.
 Maybe I am unique in that regard.
 I have no way of knowing, though.
 I regard dyslexia as very personal happening and it takes a personal curiosity to watch how some mental perceptual mechanics work.